Learn how to write songs

 Here are some final questions and answers about writing songs.

 How to get ideas for a song?
 A common method is to listen to music and be inspired.
 To make music is often indirectly a process building on existing music.
 Not in that way that another song is copied, but being a foundation for inspiration.
 The method could also be expanded to turn old song into new by modernizing.
-Many hits has been done this way, for example Elvis Presley's song "Love Me Tender" that was based on an old folk song, "Augie March".
+Many hits have been done this way, for example Elvis Presley's song "Love Me Tender" that was based on an old folk song, "Augie March".

 How to find a melody?
 If it was an easy answer one this one, articles like this one wouldn't be needed in the first place.
 One thing you can try instead of singing the words is to whistle, it can sometimes be a shortcut to finding a melody.